We look at some of the most in-demand, rewarding and best-paying jobs in healthcare for 2023, including how to get them.

 Like a lot of healthcare careers, surgeons have the opportunity to specialise in specific areas of interest.
 Some of the roles available include paediatric surgeons, neurosurgeons and plastic surgeons.

 The average salary for general surgeons in the UK is £69,748, with more experienced surgeons earning around £108,000.
-The average salary for a neurosurgeon in the UK is £97,216, so clearly those who choose to specialise in a specific field can expect much higher salaries.
+The average salary for a neurosurgeon in the UK is £97,216, so clearly, those who choose to specialise in a specific field can expect much higher salaries.
 Surgeons in the US can expect to earn an average of $233,009.

-What do I need to become a surgeon?
+How can I become a surgeon?

 Whether a role as a pharmacist or a surgeon has caught your eye, we hope that this article has offered some insight into what your next healthcare role could be.
-There are an array of jobs in the medical field that pay well, so why not start your healthcare journey today?
+There are an array of highly in-demand jobs in the medical field that also pay well, so why not start your healthcare journey today?

 If you’re keen to learn more about the healthcare industry, check out our Understanding thinking in healthcare systems course, which gives insight into international healthcare systems.